THE AWARD WINNING BRICK BRACE SAFETY TOOL

 A recommended torque of 40Nm produces a force of 3.28kN which is more than adequate even allowing for some fall off in force as the tool beds in.
 This torque is also readily achievable on site and was also used in the test via a ratchet spanner.
 It also provides a force well below that to crush the end faces of the brick.
 When bricks were removed from below there was no distress whatsoever, no visible movement or cracking which suggested that the calculations are very reasonable.

-All existing propping methods rely on the unknown lateral strength of the masonry to work safely, the Brick Brace is the only method that strengthens and stabilises the masonry to prevent collapse.
+All propping methods rely on the unknown lateral strength of the masonry to work correctly, the Brick Brace is designed to strengthen and stabilise masonry, to prevent collapse.

 BRICK BRACE BENEFITS